 The fund won’t initially target the world’s most expensive vineyards, in areas such as Pauillac, Napa Valley or Burgundy’s grands crus – where French land agency Safer recently said one hectare of vines may cost up to €14.5m.

-‘In Burgundy, we’re looking more at premier cru level,’ said Simon Lurton, co-portfolio manager of the Vineyards and Terroir Fund, who explained that these areas offered prospects of better returns.
+‘In Burgundy, we’re looking more at premier cru level,’ said Simon Lurton, co-portfolio manager of the Vineyard and Terroir Fund, who explained that these areas offered prospects of better returns.

 Burgundy, Piedmont and the Northern Rhône sit alongside California’s Central Coast, Beaujolais cru vineyards and also the UK on the fund’s initial hit-list.